Topos-Theoretic Approaches to Quantum Theory: Naive Physics (Syntax)

 \section{Naive Physics (Syntax)}

 Let us forget about the standard formalism for theories of physics for a moment.
-In this informal paragraph we shall take a naive operational point of view (in the sense of Bridgman), to motivate a minimal core of syntax\footnote{We will not make a strict destinction between syntax and semantics.
-In particular, we shall not work out the details of the syntactical side of the story.
-Instead we hope that our handwavy comments in this paragraph will be enough to transfer some intuitions about the formalism used in theories physics.} that should get an interpretation in each theory of physics.
-We hope that this philosophical background will help the reader to appreciate the topos approaches to quantum physics.\\ \\ Physical theories originate from the experimental practice.
-We perform experiments on prepared systems to yield outcomes\footnote{The sort $\{\mathrm{outcomes}\}$ will be interpreted as some object of real numbers in a topos.}: we have sorts\footnote{In the sense of many-sorted logics.} $\{\mathrm{systems}\}$, $\{\mathrm{experiments}\}$ and $\p\{\mathrm{outcomes}\}$ and a function symbol
+In this informal section we shall take a naive operational point of view (in the sense of Bridgman) to motivate a minimal core of syntax\footnote{We will not make a strict distinction between syntax and semantics.
+In particular, we shall not work out the details of the syntactic side of the story.
+Instead we hope that our informal comments in this section will be enough to transfer some intuitions about the formalism used in theories of physics.} that should be given an interpretation in each theory of physics.
+We hope that this philosophical background will help the reader to appreciate the topos approaches to quantum physics.\\ \\ Physical theories originate in experimental practice.
+We perform experiments on prepared systems to obtain outcomes\footnote{The sort $\{\mathrm{outcomes}\}$ will be interpreted as some object of real numbers in a topos.}: we have sorts\footnote{In the sense of many-sorted logics.} $\{\mathrm{systems}\}$, $\{\mathrm{experiments}\}$ and $\p\{\mathrm{outcomes}\}$ and a function symbol

-The same information as the outcome of all measurements should be contained in the truth status of all hypotheses\footnote{In an interpretation in a topos this is obtained from the last line by the counit of the exponential adjunction.}: we can also formulate physics using a function symbol
+The same information contained in the outcomes of all measurements should be captured by the truth status of all hypotheses\footnote{In an interpretation in a topos this is obtained from the last line by the counit of the exponential adjunction.}: we can also formulate physics using a function symbol

 Here, $\Omega$ is some abstract sort of truth values\footnote{In the case of classical mechanics, it is clear that it should just be the set $\{\bot,\top\}$.
-In our topos interpretation of quantum kinematics (i.e. all matters accept dynamics) it will be the subobject classifier of another topos.}, the sort $\p\{\mathrm{outcomes}\}$ represents the idea of an object of subobjects of $\{\mathrm{outcomes}\}$ and the term $\mathrm{Hypothesis}(X,Y,\Delta)$ should be read as the statement ``If we perform experiment $X$ on system $Y$, we will obtain a measurement value in $\Delta\in\p\{\mathrm{outcomes}\}$.''.
+In our topos interpretation of quantum kinematics (i.e. everything except dynamics) it will be the subobject classifier of another topos.}, the sort $\p\{\mathrm{outcomes}\}$ represents the idea of an object of subobjects of $\{\mathrm{outcomes}\}$ and the term $\mathrm{Hypothesis}(X,Y,\Delta)$ should be read as the statement ``If we perform experiment $X$ on system $Y$, we will obtain a measured value in $\Delta\in\p\{\mathrm{outcomes}\}$.''